Instacart changes policy, will not use tips to subsidize worker pay

 On Monday, NBC News reported that Instacart and other delivery companies including Doordash were using customer tips to subsidize the fees the company paid to drivers — a practice that consumer protection groups criticized as deceptive to consumers and unfair to workers.

-Under the new payment structure announced Wednesday, Instacart will separate tips from the company’s compensation to drivers and pay drivers for the tips Instacart collected dating to October, when the previous payment system was rolled out.
+Under the new payment structure announced Wednesday, Instacart will separate tips from the company’s compensation to drivers and give drivers back pay dating to October, when the previous payment system was rolled out.

 “This past week, however, it’s become clear that we’ve fallen short in delivering our promise to you,” Mehta said.